mg931/privacy-policies/README.md

 # Privacy Policies

-Repository for Google Play Store privacy policies.
+Repository to store privacy policies for apps I've published on Google Play.